-So-called “meme stocks” gained national fame back in January when GameStop (NSDQ: GME), AMC Theaters (NYSE: AMC), and a host of other less-than-reputable companies began making parabolic moves upward.
+These so-called “meme stocks” gained national fame back in January when GameStop (NSDQ: GME), AMC Theaters (NYSE: AMC), and a host of other less-than-reputable companies began making parabolic moves upward in the market.
 So what makes a company into a ‘meme stock’ and how should investors proceed moving forward?
-That’s what we’ll discuss in this post today.
+That’s what we’re going to take a look at today.

 What is a Meme Stock?

 If you replace the word ‘meme’ with ‘hype,’ you might get a more clear definition.
 Meme stocks began garnering popularity in late 2020 when a Reddit trader named Keith Gill (you may know him better as Roaring Kitty on Twitter) began discussing a large bet he was making on video game retailer GameStop.

 The thesis behind the trade was twofold.
 First, the company was actually in a much better financial position than Wall Street analysts had previously claimed and Gill liked the turnaround potential.
 Second, the stock was the most shorted security on the market and any quick bump in price would cause a massive short squeeze.